-We use our registered trademarks, NuCana® and Acelarin®, and our trademark, ProTidesTM, in this prospectus supplement.
+We use our registered trademarks, NuCana® and Acelarin®, and our trademark, ProTides $^{\text{TM}}$, in this prospectus supplement.
 This prospectus supplement also includes trademarks, tradenames and service marks that are the property of other organizations.
-Solely for convenience, trademarks and tradenames referred to in this prospectus supplement appear without the ® and TM symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or that the applicable owner will not assert its rights, to these trademarks and tradenames.
+Solely for convenience, trademarks and tradenames referred to in this prospectus supplement appear without the ® and $^{\text{TM}}$ symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or that the applicable owner will not assert its rights, to these trademarks and tradenames.

+THE OFFERING

+NuCana plc Issuer

-THE OFFERING lssuer NuCana plc ADSs offered by us 15,555,556 ADSs Option to purchase additional ADSs We have granted the underwriters an option for a period of 30 days from the date of this prospectus supplement to purchase up to 2,333,333 additional ADSs.
-Ordinary shares to be outstanding immediately after this offering 48,495,006 ordinary shares (or 50,828,339 ordinary shares if the underwriters exercise in full their option to purchase additional ADSs).
+ADSs offered by us ADSs

+We have granted the underwriters an option for a period of 30 days from the date of this Option to purchase additional ADSs prospectus supplement to purchase up to additional ADSs.

+Ordinary shares to be outstanding immediately after

+this offering

+ordinary shares (or ordinary shares if the underwriters exercise in full their option to purchase additional ADSs).

 The ADSs Each ADS represents one ordinary share, nominal value £0.04 per share.
+The offered

-The offered ADSs may be evidenced by American Depositary Receipts, or ADRs.
+ADSs may be evidenced by American Depositary Receipts, or ADRs.

 The depositary or its custodian, or a nominee of either, will hold the ordinary shares underlying your ADSs.
 As an ADS holder you will not be treated as one of our shareholders and you will not have shareholder rights.
 You will have rights as provided in the deposit agreement.
 You may cancel your ADSs and withdraw the underlying ordinary shares as provided in the deposit agreement.
 Under certain limited circumstances, we may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs following an amendment, you agree to be bound by the terms of the deposit agreement then in effect.

 To better understand the terms of the ADSs, you should carefully read the section in the accompanying prospectus titled "Description of American Depositary Shares".
 You should also read the deposit agreement, which is an exhibit to the registration statement that includes this prospectus.

 Depositary Citibank, N.A.

 Custodian Citibank, N.A.
+(London)

-(London) Use of proceeds We currently intend to use the net proceeds of this offering to fund the ongoing clinical development of Acelarin, NUC-3373 and NUC-7738 and for other research and development activities, working capital and general corporate purposes.
+Use of proceeds We currently intend to use the net proceeds of this offering to fund the ongoing clinical development of Acelarin, NUC-3373 and NUC-7738 and for other research and development activities, working capital and general corporate purposes.
 See the section titled "Use of Proceeds" on page S-65 of this prospectus supplement.

 Risk factors See "Risk Factors" beginning on page S-10 of this prospectus supplement and the other information included in, or incorporated by reference into, this prospectus supplement for a discussion of certain factors you should carefully consider before deciding to invest in our ADSs.

-Nasdaq Global Select Market symbol "NCNA"
+"NCNA" Nasdaq Global Select Market symbol

-The number of our ordinary shares to be outstanding immediately after this offering is 48,495,006, which is based on 32,939,450 ordinary shares outstanding as of June 30, 2020.
+The number of our ordinary shares to be outstanding immediately after this offering is outstanding as of June 30, 2020.
 The number of shares outstanding excludes: